caiyuanhao1998/MST/README.md

 *The first two authors contribute equally to this work*

-Code and models are coming soon.

 #### News
+- **2022.06.14 :** Code and models have been released.
+This repo also support 8 other learning-based methods to serve as a baseline for SCI.
 - **2022.04.02 :** Further work [MST++](https://github.com/caiyuanhao1998/MST-plus-plus/) has won the NTIRE 2022 Spectral Reconstruction Challenge. :trophy:
 - **2022.03.02 :** Our paper has been accepted by CVPR 2022, code and models are coming soon. :rocket: